-In this approach, set your garbage-collection rule to let data expire after 1 second.
+In this approach, set your garbage collection rule to let data expire after one second.
 Whenever you write data, set the cell's timestamp to the time you want the value to expire.
-During compaction, the garbage collector removes any cells with a timestamp that is at least 1 second in the past.
-For example, if you set a cell's timestamp to April 30 at 9:00:00 AM, the cell is garbage-collected sometime after April 30 at 9:00:01 AM.
+During compaction, Bigtable deletes any cells that have a timestamp that is at least one second in the past.
+For example, if you set a cell's timestamp to April 30 at 9:00:00 AM, the cell is deleted sometime after April 30 at 9:00:01 AM.
 This approach enables you to set different expiration values for different cells in the same column family.

 - The timestamp has a real meaning: the expiration time.

-Every application that writes data to this Cloud Bigtable column family needs to be configured to follow this rule.
-If you forget and use a default server timestamp on a write, that data expires right away and will be removed during the next compaction.
+Every application that writes data to this Bigtable column family needs to be configured to follow this rule.
+If you forget and use a default server timestamp on a write, that data expires right away and is deleted during the next compaction.

 Because your timestamps aren't "real" you cannot use timestamps for any other use case, such as determining when a value was written.
 As a workaround, you can write the real timestamp to a separate column, but this will increase the amount of data you store.

 You cannot implement this strategy on a column family that already has data with real timestamps.
-If existing data has real timestamps, or if you accidentally write new data with real timestamps, that data will be removed during the next compaction.
+If existing data has real timestamps, or if you accidentally write new data with real timestamps, that data is deleted during the next compaction.